Degree Programs and Modules on Offer

-As an incoming exchange student, you can choose from among a wide range of modules in our Bachelor’s degree programs in Business Administration (various specializations), International Management, Business Information Technology, and Business Law.
+As an incoming exchange student, you can choose from among a wide range of modules in our Bachelor’s degree programs in Business Administration (various specializations), International Management, Business Information Technology, Business Law, and Applied Law.
 In addition, the SML also has a number of consecutive Master’s degree programs that focus on a specific specialization but also offer interdisciplinary modules.

 To meet the needs of Swiss students wanting to prepare for a career in international business, the SML offers an increasing range of modules taught in English as part of its regular Bachelor’s and Master’s curriculum.
 Currently, some 100 modules taught in English are available during the academic year.
 These modules are ideal for incoming students, who can study alongside their Swiss peers.
 Content-wise, there is no difference between modules taught in English or German.
 Incoming students whose language skills meet the requirements are welcome to choose modules offered in either German or English, or a combination of both.